mihirdilip/aspnetcore-authentication-apikey/README.md

 ## Configuration (ApiKeyOptions)

 ### KeyName
 Required to be set.
-It is the name of the header if it is setup as in header or the name of the query parameter if set as in query_params.
+It is the name of the header if it is setup as in header or the name of the query parameter if set as in query_params or the name of the route key if set as in route_values.

 ### Realm
 Required to be set if SuppressWWWAuthenticateHeader is not set to true.
 It is used with WWW-Authenticate response header when challenging un-authenticated requests.